Lost in Your Eyes: Critical reception

+Music video

+The music video opens with Gibson playing the piano.
+She sings while wearing a hat and looking at the camera.
+Clips of her dancing with a man play throughout.
+It was directed by James Yukich and debuted to VH1 on January 21, 1989.

 Re-recordings

 In 2006, Gibson rearranged the song with Tim and Ryan O'Neill for the O'Neill Brothers album Someone You Love.
-In 2010, Gibson re-recorded the song in both English and Japanese as extra tracks for the Japan-exclusive album Ms. Vocalist. in 2018, Gibson re-recorded the song as "Lost in Your Eyes (Dream Wedding Mix)" for the Hallmark Channel original film Wedding of Dreams.
+In 2010, Gibson re-recorded the song in both English and Japanese as extra tracks for the Japan-exclusive album Ms. Vocalist.
+In 2018, Gibson re-recorded the song as "Lost in Your Eyes (Dream Wedding Mix)" for the Hallmark Channel original film Wedding of Dreams.

 A duet version with Joey McIntyre is featured in Gibson's 2021 album The Body Remembers.
 This version was first performed live during New Kids on the Block's Mixtape Tour in 2019.